Installation Requirements

 PHP CLI

-• Version = PHP 7.0 (with alternatives set to related version)
+• Version = PHP 7.0 (with alternatives set to the related version)

-• Support for background process with Exec enabled
+• Support for background processes with exec enabled

 • safe_mode = off